North Korea embassy raid group promises 'bigger things ahead' - Journal du Cameroun

 The statement did not offer any clues about where the group was located, but said it was not collaborating with defectors in South Korea due to “strict security reasons”.

-Thursday’s statement was the first time the CCD had offered information on its membership since it emerged in 2017, when it posted an online video of the son of the North Korean leader’s assassinated brother, saying it had guaranteed his safety.
+Thursday’s statement was the first time the CCD had offered information on its membership since its emergence in 2017, when it posted an online video of the son of the North Korean leader’s assassinated brother, saying it had guaranteed his safety.

-Little else is known about the CCD and it is unclear who is behind the organisation — although some have speculated it has links to South Korea’s spy agency.
+Analysts said the current media exposure could be both good and bad for the group’s future activities.

+“They can receive international support from anti-Pyongyang forces so it has created an atmosphere for them to do more open, public campaigning,” said An Chan-il, a defector-turned-researcher in Seoul.

 Last month the group declared itself a government-in-exile for the North called “Free Joseon”, using an old name for Korea.